Yannaner/HackPSU2025_BrainLab/README.md

 ![BrainLabs Circuitry](https://github.com/user-attachments/assets/09cadc13-7671-4554-a535-aacfade72056)

-The heart of BrainLabs is a **twin-network architecture**: one network for the free state, and another for the clamped state.
+Brain Labs uses a **twin-edge network**: one network for the free state, and another for the clamped state.
 This implementation allows us to apply contrastive learning in real physical systems by comparing how the circuit behaves under two boundary conditions.

 Each edge contains:
 - A pair of digital potentiometers (for the free and clamped states)